justinleewells/pogo-optimizer/README.md

 * Enter 8081 as the port

 ## A Note About Windows
 Currently, it is very difficult to get this program working on Windows.
 Until a fully javascript implementation of protobuf can be utilized, Windows support will not be provided.
-Until then, the recommended solution is Docker, which we will provide documentation for shortly.
+For the time being, the recommended solution is Docker.
+If anyone would like to contribution documentation on how to get this project running flawlessly on Windows with Docker, please contact me.

 ## TODO